All Episodes

 Symbolism over substance.

-Symbolism over gloss, exactly right.
+Symbolism over gloss.

-And we do not support the nanny state that many in Washington advocate.
+We support small, efficient government that does a few core responsibilities right, and we do not support the nanny state that many in Washington advocate.

 I'd like to comment on Aubrey's two main concerns he expressed yesterday, if that's okay with you.